- Our Community

 - Jewish law prohibits autopsies in most circumstances.
 Contact the Rabbi before authorizing an autopsy.

-- Neither embalming nor cosmetology is an appropriate procedure in Jewish burial.
+- Neither embalming nor cosmetology is allowed in Jewish burial.

 - There is no public viewing of the body.

-- The coffin must be completely wooden and is traditionally very simple in design.
+- The coffin must be made of completely biodegradable materials (e.g., wood), with no metallic components, including fasteners, and is traditionally very simple in design.

-- The coffin contains only the appropriately clad body of the deceased, free of jewelry or other objects.
+- The coffin contains only the body clad in the traditional shroud, free of jewelry or any other objects.

 - Temple Israel cemetery plots may be purchased from our Chevra Kadisha.
-(See below for costs.)
+(See below for burial plot prices, as well as other fees).

-- Cremated remains may be buried only in the Interfaith Cemetery.
+- Cremated remains may be buried only in the Interfaith Cemetery, and a Tahara for a Jewish person is required prior to cremation.

 - Floral arrangements are not customary at a Jewish funeral service.